Top scoring in industry tests

 MITRE tested the ability of products to detect techniques commonly used by the targeted attack group APT3 (also known as Boron or UPS).
 To isolate detection capabilities, all protection and prevention features were turned off.
 Microsoft is happy to be one of the first EDR vendors to sign up for the MITRE evaluation based on the ATT&CK framework, widely regarded today as the most comprehensive catalog of attacker techniques and tactics.

 Microsoft Defender ATP delivered comprehensive coverage of attacker techniques across the entire attack chain.
 Highlights included the breadth of telemetry, the strength of threat intelligence, and the advanced, automatic detection through machine learning, heuristics, and behavior monitoring.

 To what extent are tests representative of protection in the real world?

 It is important to remember that Microsoft sees a wider and broader set of threats beyond what’s tested in the evaluations highlighted above.
 For example, in an average month, we identify over 100 million new threats.
 Even if an independent tester can acquire and test 1% of those threats, that is a million tests across 20 or 30 products.
 In other words, the vastness of the malware landscape makes it extremely difficult to evaluate the quality of protection against real world threats.

 Using independent tests, customers can view one aspect of their security suite but can't assess the complete protection of all the security features.
 Microsoft is highly engaged in working with several independent testers to evolve security testing to focus on the end-to-end security stack.
-In the meantime, customers can evaluate Windows Defender Advanced Threat Protection in their own networks by signing up for a 90-day trial of Windows Defender ATP, or enabling Preview features on existing tenants.
+In the meantime, customers can evaluate Microsoft Defender Advanced Threat Protection in their own networks by signing up for a 90-day trial of Microsoft Defender ATP, or enabling Preview features on existing tenants.